-This article is to help you identify what your unknown tribal weapon is and where it is from.
+This article is to help you identify what your unknown tribal weapons are and where they are from.
 Due to the vast amount of tribal weapons this article does not include weapons made of steel and focuses on non-iron primitive weapons.

 Some tribal weapons are common and worth very little but others are rare and can be very collectable.
 They range in value from less than $100 to $100,000 so working out what your tribal weapon is worth is worth the time and effort.